Bone (comics): Background

-After college, Smith and his friends produced animation work on commission in their studio, Character Builders Inc., but Smith eventually came to decide that it was not the type of cartooning he wished to do.
-Drawn to the idea that he could produce his own animated-type story but in the comics medium, and convinced by Frank Miller's The Dark Knight Returns and Art Spiegelman's Maus that a serious comic book with a beginning, middle and end structure was both artistically and commercially viable, Smith decided to produce Bone.
+After college, Smith and his friends produced animation work on commission in their studio, Character Builders Inc., but Smith eventually decided against an animation career.
+Seeking instead to develop a comic book series, and convinced by the successes of Frank Miller's The Dark Knight Returns and Art Spiegelman's Maus that a serious comic book with a beginning, middle and end structure was both artistically and commercially viable, Smith decided to produce Bone.

 In 1991, Smith launched his company, Cartoon Books, to publish the series.
-Initially, Smith self-published the book, which meant that he did all the work required to both produce and distribute the series as a business himself, including answering letters, doing all the graphics and lettering (which he did by hand), sending the artwork to the printer, handling orders and bookkeeping.
-This made it difficult to focus on writing and drawing the book, and as a result, he fell behind in his production.
-To remedy this, he asked his wife, Vijaya, to quit her lucrative job at a Silicon Valley startup company to run the business side of Bone as the President of Cartoon Books.
-As a result, Smith was able to refocus on drawing, and sales improved.
-In 1995, Smith began publishing Bone through Image Comics.
+Initially, Smith self-published the series, doing all of the work to produce and distribute the series through his business himself; this made it difficult for Smith to focus on writing and drawing the book, and as a result, he fell behind in his production.
+To solve this, he asked his wife, Vijaya Iyer, to resign from her job at a Silicon Valley startup company and serve as president of Cartoon Books, managing the business related to the series.
+Smith was able to refocus on his work on Bone, and sales improved.
+In 1995, Smith began briefly publishing Bone through Image Comics.
 Smith believed this would be a temporary arrangement, and to maintain the book's place in catalogs, the collected volumes remained under the Cartoon Books label.
-During the title's time at Image, the first 27 issues were reprinted by Image with new covers, which are distinguished by the Image logo in the upper left-hand corner of the cover.
-The Cartoon Books printings have black back covers, inset with a single panel reprinted from inside.
-First printings can be distinguished from later printings by changes in the color of the logo on the front cover.
-The comic and its story ended with its 55th issue, dated June 2004.
+Bone ended with its 55th issue, dated June 2004.
 The back cover has, in place of the usual comic panel, a black-and-white photo of Smith in his studio drawing the last page on May 10.
 In an interview on Attack of the Show, Smith revealed that he drew the last page before working on the first issue.
-The 55 issues have been collected into the following volumes.